shopware/docs/products/extensions/b2b-suite/guides/core/overload-classes.md

 ### What is the profit

 By building our extension system this way, we can still add and delete constructor arguments without breaking your plugins.
-Also, we don't have to add too many interfaces to the B2B-Suite.
+Also, we don't have to add too many interfaces to the B2B Suite.

 ### What are the problems with this approach